 A condition that occurs when the neural tube (the structure that forms the spinal cord and backbone) does not close completely during an unborn baby’s development.
 This results in spinal cord and nerve damage that can cause disabilities.

-A severe form of spina bifida characterized by a fluid-filled sac formed in the lining of the spinal cord that protrudes through the vertebrae to the outside of the body.
+Forms of spina bifida vary in intensity.
+Myelomeningocele, for instance, is a severe form characterized by a fluid-filled sac formed in the lining of the spinal cord that protrudes through the vertebrae to the outside of the body.
+Learn more about our Spina Bifida Program.

-A rare birth defect where the bony shield-like structure located at the base of the vertebrae, called the sacrum, did not develop with associated poor nerve development.
+A rare birth defect where the sacrum — a bony shield-like structure located at the base of the vertebrae — does not develop.

 A rare tumor found in newborns at the base of the tailbone that can interfere with bowel and urinary function.